operator-framework/operator-sdk/doc/proposals/openshift-4.3/operator-testing-tool.md

 #### Story 1 - Show pass/fail in Scorecard Output
 Today, the scorecard output shows a percentage of tests that were successful to the end user.
 This story is to change the scorecard output to show a pass or fail for each test that is run in the output instead of a success percentage.

-The exit code of scorecard would be 0 if all tests passed.
-The exit code would be non-zero if tests failed.
+The exit code of scorecard would be 0 if all required tests passed.
+The exit code would be non-zero if any of the required tests failed.
 With this change scores are essentially replaced with a list of pass/fail(s).

+A message produced by the scorecard will show whether or not the required tests fully passed or not.
+Tests will be labled in such a way as to specify them as required or not.

 The scorecard would by default run all tests regardless if a single test fails.
 Using a CLI flag such as below would cause the test execution to stop on a failure:
  * operator-sdk scorecard -l ‘testgroup=required’ --fail-fast